In AIMPLAS, we develop technologies that minimise environmental impact and create new useful applications for society.

 We also use forestry and agricultural waste to obtain biopolymers and additives or to use them as fibres and fillers in plastic products.

-To maximise the quality of harvests, we develop natural repellents that are added to plastic products and contribute to pest control, thus avoiding damage caused by insects.
+To maximise the quality of harvests, we develop plastic products with natural repellents in order to contribute to pest control, thus avoiding damage caused by insects.

 Reduction of the impact of plastics in agriculture